(a series of events taking place mainly in Scotland)

 When the shooter instead made his grand entrance into an empty auditorium, his vivid fantasy must have dissipated rather abruptly; he fired the first shot (either by accident or out of frustration) into the floor of the empty stage, and then left the auditorium.
 He fired another shot into the hallway wall in the brief second as he crossed the corridor, and then he stepped into the gymnasium.
 His Plan B.

-The shooter did not know that the school’s phone lines were still operational, and that an emergency call had thus placed from the principal’s office within one minute of the first shots.
+The shooter did not know that the school’s phone lines were still operational, and that an emergency call had thus been placed from the principal’s office within one minute of the first shots.
 But it didn’t seem to make a difference; the timeline revealed that the police were still on their way to the scene when the shooting stopped.
 The shooter had plenty of time left, and 18 more magazines, fully-loaded, in his bag.
 It could have been even worse.

 * * *